ramit21/ELK/README.md

 docker run --name logstash762 --link es762:elasticsearch --rm -it -v ~/settings/:/Users/ramit21/git/ELK/data/logstash_mac/ docker.elastic.co/logstash/logstash:7.9.0

 ```

 ## Theory

 ### Logstash

+Used to injest, process and push data out to the destination.
+Source of injestion can be files, S3, beats, Kafka etc. Destination can be elastic-search, AWS, hadoop, mongo db etc. In the processing step, it can parse, transform, filter, derive structure from unstructured data etc.

+Can scale across many nodes.

-To learn about logstash, go to below url, and just read about most commonly used sections- input, filter and output plugins.
+To learn more about logstash, go to below url, and just read about most commonly used sections- input, filter and output plugins.
 https://www.elastic.co/guide/en/logstash/current/index.html

 ## Beats